Rural Health and Care Wales Research Projects

-RHCW is currently focusing on three main research projects, however its research portfolio is organic and will be evolving over time as research gaps and sector needs emerge.
+The RHCW research portfolio is organic and will be evolving over time as research gaps and sector needs emerge.

 In addition, this website will contain a repository of interesting research and strategic documents relating to Rural Health and Social Care.